Our Admissions Process

 If you are ready to apply for admission, please complete our ONLINE APPLICATION.

 The first step toward admission to Kalamazoo Country Day School is completing our ADMISSIONS INQUIRY.
-Inquiries will be sent to our Director of Admissions.
+Inquiries will be sent to one of our Directors.

-Prospective students and their parents are invited to visit the school, attend classes and meet with our Director of Admissions.
+Prospective students and their parents are invited to visit the school, attend classes and meet with one of our Directors.

-If you have questions about our Admissions Process, or would like to schedule a visit, please contact our Director of Admissions at 269.329.0116 x220, or by EMAIL.
+If you have questions about our Admissions Process, or would like to schedule a visit, please contact one of our Directors at 269.329.0116 or by EMAIL.

-Upon receipt of the application, student/parent questionnaires and previous school records, a prospective student is asked to spend a day at Kalamazoo Country Day School (at their current grade level).
-During the course of the visit, individualized assessment, which includes a writing sample, is completed with the classroom teacher.
-The student also meets with the Director who typically administers the Peabody Picture Vocabulary Test.
+Upon receipt of the application, student/parent questionnaires, and previous school records, a prospective student is asked to spend a day at Kalamazoo Country Day School (at their current grade level).
+During the course of the visit, an individualized assessment, which includes a writing sample, is completed with the classroom teacher.
+The student also meets with one of our Directors who typically administer the Peabody Picture Vocabulary Test.

-The application portfolio is reviewed by the Admission Committee, which is composed of the Head of School, Director of Admission, and faculty members from the Lower and Middle Schools.
+The application portfolio is reviewed by the Admissions Committee, which is composed of the Head of School, Directors, and faculty members from the Lower and Middle Schools.
 In all instances, Kalamazoo Country Day School retains the right to determine, at its sole discretion, whether or not to select a student for admission or to re-enroll a student.

 Successful completion of the current academic school year and recommendation of the faculty are required for re-enrollment.
 The school may, when necessary, issue a provisional contract for academic or behavioral reasons when it is deemed necessary and in the best interests of the student or the school.